Minni Minnawi

 Suliman Arcua Minnawi (سليمان أركو مناوي; born 12 December 1968), also known as "Minni Minnawi" (مني مناوي), is a Sudanese politician and the leader of a faction of the Sudanese Liberation Army.
 A former educator, Minnawi served as secretary to Sudan Liberation Army leader Abdul Wahid al-Nur before the organization split in 2004.
+Minnawi has occupied every political identity in modern day Sudan.
+He was a prominent rebel commander of the Darfuri rebel group Sudan Liberation Movement (SLM) during the 2000s conflict, later signed a peace agreement to join the government, after which he went back into opposition, and was finally appointed Governor of Darfur under a transitional framework after the sigining of the Juba peace accord.

 Minnawi signed a treaty, known as the Darfur Peace Agreement, with the Khartoum government in May 2006.
 Nevertheless, in July 2006, fighting broke out around the North Darfur town of Korma, resulting in the deaths of at least 80 people.
 In the same year, Minnawi was appointed the top Sudanese official in the Darfur region, as chairman of the Transitional Darfur Regional Authority, and was technically the fourth ranking member of the Presidency, as Senior Assistant to the President of the Republic.

-On September 14, 2006, in defiance of the central government's opposition, Minnawi supported the new UN peacekeeping force detailed in UNSC Resolution 1706, which was designed to protect the Sudanese people.
+On 14 September 2006, in defiance of the central government's opposition, Minnawi supported the new UN peacekeeping force detailed in UNSC Resolution 1706, which was designed to protect the Sudanese people.
 Minnawi opposed the Sudan government's genocidal agenda, which was exercised by Omar al-Bashir against the Zaghawa people and other civilians, alleged crimes for which Bashir was later indicted by the International Criminal Court (ICC).

 In December 2010, after repeated complaints of non-compliance by the National Congress Party with the peace accords, the Sudan Liberation Movement under Minnawi withdrew from the Darfur Peace Agreement.
 Minnawi resigned as Senior Assistant to the President of Sudan and as Chairperson of the Transitional Darfur Regional Authority, to ally his faction, SLM/MM, with the other resistance defense forces in Darfur, including Abdul Wahid's faction the SLM/AW, in resisting attacks by the Sudanese Armed Forces, and its militias, on citizens in rebel-held areas.
 In 2011, SLM/MM joined the Sudan Revolutionary Front (SRF) opposed to the Khartoum Government.

 In May 2021, Minni Minnawi was appointed governor of the Darfur Regional Government after signing the Juba Peace Agreement the previous year.
 He was inaugurated on 10 August.

-During the Sudanese Civil War, the rival Government of Peace and Unity appointed El Hadi Idris Yahya as governor of their alternative Darfur regional administration in June 2024 during.
+During the Sudanese Civil War, the rival Government of Peace and Unity (GPU) appointed El Hadi Idris Yahya as governor of their alternative Darfur regional administration in June 2024 during.
 The GPU-affiliated Rapid Support Forces militia took control of El-Fashir, the capital of Darfur in October 2025.
 Minni Minnawi continues to lead the de jure Darfur Regional Government from Port Sudan.